snabble/Android-SDK/ui-toolkit/README.md

 | `text`        | `String`     | `"Sample.customerCard.description"`                                  |
 | `image        | `String`     | `"Sample.CustomerCard.image"`                                        |

-### Last Purchases
+### Last purchases

 Widget to display one or two of the recent purchases.
-This widget return two values: `more` and `purchases`.
+This widget returns two values: `more` and `purchases`.

 On tap on a receipt the matching id can be handled via the info object of the purchase object as shown in the example below.
-If the user taps on a recipe preview item, the detail view for that receipt is can be shown.
+If the user taps on a receipt preview item, the detail view for that receipt can be shown.

 | Parameter     | Type         | Example                                                              |
 |---------------|--------------|----------------------------------------------------------------------|